Pediatric Orthopedic Surgeons treating a Broken Wrist

 Gait Abnormality Treatment

-Medication and physical therapy may be used as treatments.
-If you have any of the following conditions, your doctor may prescribe medication to help you with your unsteady gait:
+Doctors will prescribe medications and physical therapy as treatments.
+If your child has any of the following conditions, your doctor may prescribe medication to help your child with an unsteady gait:

 1. Orthostatic Hypertension (OH).